 - She told him only that she liked him: that’s all she said, and it sounds like she could have said more

 - She told him that only she liked him: she claimed she was the only one who liked him

 - She told him that she only liked him: that may be awkward.
 He may love her but she’s pointing out that he’s just a friend to her…

 - She told him that she liked only him: she doesn’t like anyone else

 Adjectives, for instance.
-Think about a woman who is: beautiful, tall, thin, young, black-haired, Scottish.
-To speak a correct English, you would have to describe her with those adjectives in this exact order, no other!
+Think about a woman who is: beautiful, tall, thin, young, black-haired, and Scottish.
+To speak correct English, you would have to describe her with those adjectives in this exact order, no other!
 She cannot be a young, tall woman.
-While this may come naturally from experience since birth to a native English speaker, it is a total headache for a non native, who might very well think that she is a “Scottish black-haired young thin tall beautiful woman”.
+While this may come naturally from experience since birth to a native English speaker, it is a total headache for a non-native, who might very well think that she is a “Scottish black-haired young thin tall beautiful woman”.
 It hurts, doesn’t it?

 Unfortunately, this also happens orally by stressing one word in particular.
 In that case, there is no real way of showing this when writing, except maybe by using italic or bold fonts.
 In the following sentence, stressing a particular word radically changes the global meaning and context:

 - I never said she stole my money: but someone else may have said it